ZiraDiscord/Zira/README.md

 4. Copy `pm2.example.json` to `pm2.json` and fill in the env variables

+5. Run `git submodule init` and `git submodule update` to get the language files

-5. Start the bot with `pm2 start pm2.json`
+6. Start the bot with `pm2 start pm2.json`